debmalya/stock-price-movement/README.md

   }
 ```

+## About data
+This is not real data.
+ALl data are generated randomly .
+Range is 50.
+Refresh interval is 1 second.
 ## Test code
 I tried to check how does it work E2E with SSE.
 Now I will try to find tune and test coverage.
 ## References